- Project Aspire - our plans to tackle social inequality

 The IMLT shared the event with BOOM Credit Union and Christians Against Poverty (CAP).
-BOOM is an ethical lender who encourages all their borrowers to open a savings account with them.
-CAP is a national debt counselling service, perhaps the only one to make home visits to clients.
+BOOM is an ethical lender which encourages all its borrowers to open a savings account with them.
+CAP is a national debt counselling service.

 Loan sharks operate under the radar.
-Many borrowers, grateful to receive a loan, do not consider themselves to be victims of a criminal.
+Many borrowers, grateful to receive a loan, do not consider themselves to be victims of a crime.

-The CAP office in Guildford is at the Westborough United Reformed Church.
+Guildford's CAP office is at the Westborough United Reformed Church.
 It will give free advice to any client in money difficulties regardless of their faith or lack of it.

-The event helped IMLT, BOOM and CAP raise their profile and reach out to residents who could benefit from their help.
+The event helped IMLT, BOOM and CAP raise their profiles and reach out to residents who could benefit from their help.